idaholab/moose/modules/doc/content/help/development/VSCode.md

        caption=MOOSE input file formatting.

 [VSCode](https://code.visualstudio.com/) is a text editor developed by Microsoft with a flexible plugin structure.
-VSCode superseedes Atom.
+VSCode supersedes Atom.
 To customize VSCode for MOOSE development the [MOOSE Language Support](https://marketplace.visualstudio.com/items?itemName=DanielSchwen.moose-language-support) extension has been developed.

 ## Setting up VSCode